2023 Best Value Finance & Financial Management Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Finance & Financial Management at University of Wisconsin - Whitewater

 Ferris State University came in at #9 in this year’s edition of the Best Value Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the distant town of Big Rapids, Ferris is a public college with a large student population.
+Located in the distant town of Big Rapids, Ferris is a public school with a large student population.

-University of Wisconsin - Oshkosh ranked #10 on this year’s Best Value Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the small city of Oshkosh, UW Oshkosh is a public school with a large student population.
+With a ranking of #10, University of Wisconsin - Oshkosh did quite well on this year’s best value schools for finance and financial management students working on their bachelor’s degree.
+Located in the small city of Oshkosh, UW Oshkosh is a public college with a fairly large student population.

-UW Oshkosh undergraduate students pay an average of $15,306 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UW Oshkosh are $15,306 per year.
 After completing their Bachelor's Degree, finance graduates from UW Oshkosh carry an average student debtload of $23,010.

 Read full report on Finance & Financial Management at University of Wisconsin - Oshkosh

 Western Illinois University ranked #13 on this year’s Best Value Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region list.
-WIU is a medium-sized public school located in the remote town of Macomb.
+WIU is a moderately-sized public school located in the remote town of Macomb.

 The average tuition and fees for an out-of-state undergraduate student at WIU are $13,297 a year.